-- Provide their own suitable vehicles and be responsible for all insurance and licensing of the vehicles. - Load and offload their waste tyres in a manner that is approved by the managers of the destination site. - Complete documentation as required by the plan to verify the mass of tyres loaded and delivered to the approved destination.
-This is a prime requirement for the national audit process and a condition precedent for payment.
-This information will be automated by the NCCS.
+- 9.6.1 provide their own suitable vehicles and be responsible for all insurance and licensing of the vehicles; - 9.6.2 load and offload their waste tyres in a manner that is approved by the managers of the collection and destination sites; - 9.6.3 complete documentation as required by the plan to verify the mass of tyres loaded and delivered to the approved destination (this is a prime requirement for the national audit process and a condition precedent for payment which will be automated by the NCCS);

-- Have a current account with a South African Bank into which all payments can be electronically transferred.
-In the interests of security, transparency and sound audit practice, no cash payments will be made. - Where the size of the business requires it, be registered with SARS and abide by Labour and other applicable legislation.
+- 9.6.4 have a current account with a South African Bank into which all payments can be electronically transferred (in the interests of security, transparency and sound audit practice, no cash payments will be made); - 9.6.5 where the size of the business requires it, be registered with SARS and abide by Labour and other applicable legislation.

-Transporters will receive training in:
+Transporters will receive training in topics including:

-- Record-keeping of collections and deliveries of waste to processors or licensed storage sites to ensure that waste is delivered to legal sites or processors. - · Compliance with the relevant controls.
+- record-keeping of collections and deliveries of waste to processors or licensed storage sites to ensure that waste is delivered to legal sites or processors;

+- compliance with the relevant controls:.

+- identification of roadworthy versus unsafe tyres;

+- basic financial and business management;

+- vehicle management.